Information For Your Visit

 -

 Some reproductions can only be done by staff due to fragility, size, or format.
-Prior to making self-scans, please check with Archives’ staff to ensure the materials can be scanned.
+Prior to making self-scans, please check with Archives’ staff to ensure the materials are stable enough to be scanned.

 -